Toriality/The-DYOM-Journal/ddk.md

 It was a cloudy day.
 It was quiet and a bit boring, just like every Sunday.
 I had reserved my whole afternoon to do the first pages of the thesis, but I finished it early, in only two hours, so I had the whole rest of the afternoon free.

-It was after buying a chocolate bar at the pharmacy that an idea came to me: "What if I wrote an article about camera positioning and posted it on the DYOM forum?
+It was after buying a chocolate bar at the pharmacy that an idea came to me: "What if I wrote an article about camera positioning and posted it on the DYOM forum?"
 This idea comes up most likely because I had watched several videos on cinematography last night.

 And while I was writing and doing my research for the article, I came across DYOM IX version 3.1, one of my favorite since it added the Zoom feature and cutscene camera lens adjustment.
 I started writing about Darkmorgan's disappearance and the hiatus that DYOM IX development was on at the time, and then I thought, "OK, maybe I'm straying a bit from the main topic..."